prakashpp/developers.fulfil.io/source/guides/orders.rst

     The suggested retail price to show discounts against.
 If no value if given, the list_price on the product is automatically picked up.
 `comment`
     Line item comments.
-Usually printed on picking slips for customization.
+Usually printed on picking slips for customization like engraving.
 `metadata`
     A JSON object for additional metadata about the line item `shipping_date`